 Can Forward Commodity Markets Improve Spot Market Performance?
 Evidence from Wholesale Electricity

-Forward commodity markets allow more efficient risk-sharing and information aggregation, but there is little evidence that this reduces the cost of producing the commodity.
-We develop a measure of the extent to which forward and spot prices agree in commodity markets with transaction costs and use it to show that day-ahead prices better reflect real-time prices at all locations in California's wholesale electricity market after the introduction of financial trading on February 1st 2011.
-This results in a 2.7% reduction in market-wide production costs per megawatt-hour of electricity output in high demand days relative to low demand days after 2/1/2011.
+Forward markets are believed to aggregate information about future spot prices and reduce the cost of producing the commodity.
+We develop a measure of the extent to which forward and spot prices agree in markets with transaction costs.
+Using this measure, we show that day-ahead prices better reflect real-time prices at all locations in California's electricity market after the introduction of financial trading.
+We then present evidence suggesting that operating costs and input fuel use fell after the introduction of financial trading on days when the nonconvexities inherent to the production and transmission of electricity are especially relevant.

-Keywords: Wholesale Electricity Markets, Explicit Virtual Bidding, Financial Trading, Forward Commodity Markets, Information Aggregation, Transaction Costs
+Keywords: Wholesale Electricity Markets, Virtual Bidding, Financial Trading, Forward Commodity Markets, Transaction Costs

 Suggested Citation: Suggested Citation